devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/rollout-deployment.md

 # Rollout Deployment

-Deployment configuration is the Manifest for the application, it defines the runtime behavior of the application.
-You can define application behavior by providing information in three sections:
+Deployment configuration is the manifest of the application which defines the runtime behavior of the application.
+You can define application behavior by providing information in the following sections:

-1. Chart Version
+* Chart version
-2. Yaml file
+* YAMl file
-3. Show application metrics
+* Basic Configuration
+* Show Application Metrics

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/deployment-template/deployment-template.gif)